 Workout in the Morning

-If your workout time is early in the day, you can increase your body’s metabolism faster and raise the muscles’ temperature, and the number of calories burned during the day will increase.
+If your workout time is early in the day, you can increase your body’s metabolism faster and raise your muscles’ temperature, and the number of calories burned during the day will increase.
 Research data on this is unclear, but many trainers claim that if you exercise to lose weight, morning sessions in the early hours of the day will help you achieve this goal.

 Does the Time of the Day Matter for Workout?